benbaggs46/SYSC3110_RISK/README.md

 ### Deliverables:
 SYSC3110_RISK_UML.png gives a detailed uml diagram
 The src directory contains all the source files for the project.
+The diagram directory contains the class and sequence diagrams.

 ### Issues:
 There are currently no known issues.

+### Solved Issues:
+- Added sequence diagrams that midel the events that occur over a turn for both the console and GUI based verions.
+- Removed the ability to place or retract 0 armies from a territory during the PLACEMENT phase.

+…uring the PLACEMENT phase
 ### Complete User Manual:
 To play RISK run the main function in Parser.java, or if running from the jar file type:
 ```